vvvityaaa/awesome-medical-deep-learning/README.md

 1. [U-net: Convolutional networks for biomedical image segmentation](https://arxiv.org/pdf/1505.04597.pdf) - Ronneberger et al. (2015) - proposes the U-Net architecture for medical segmentation, which is now popular in other branches of medical imaging.

 ## Challenges
+1. [FastMRI](https://fastmri.org/) - challenge for AI techniques, in particular deep learning methods, for increasing the speed of MRI data aquisition.